lizageorge/learning-react/Notes/React - The Complete Guide.md

 ## The Basics
 - React is a Javascript library used to make the creation and maintanance of UIs easier.
 JS applications, because they run entirely on the browser, are fast.
 - alternatives incl.
 Angular and Vue
-- It's structured to be a *heirarchy of components*, which can be function-based or class-based and can include repeatable HTML code.
+- It's structured to be a *heirarchy of components*, which can be functional or class-based and can include repeatable HTML code.
 As per a single-page application, one component will have the primary to render the final html.

 - there are two kinds of applications
     - *single-page application* = there is only one HTML page, all content is (re)rendered as components, keeping all function calls in one variable (app, root, etc.) and have a sinle ReactDOM.render() calling that var